 Dr. Mark Albertus was named superintendent of Carrollton City Schools in 2016 following eight years of serving as principal of Carrollton High School, where he led CHS in the implementation of the International Baccalaureate Diploma program and successfully pushed for AdvancED STEM certification, resulting in CHS becoming only the 18th high school in the world to receive such recognition.

-Also under his watch, CHS added more Advanced Placement offerings, bringing the total to 16, and developed a partnership with Southwire Company to create the Southwire Engineering Academy, a highly successful internship program that gives students early preparation for a potential career in engineering.
+Also under his watch, CHS added more Advanced Placement offerings, bringing the total to 18 current offerings, and developed a partnership with Southwire Company to create the Southwire Engineering Academy, a highly successful internship program that gives students early preparation for a potential career in engineering.

 Carrollton High School athletics, during Dr. Albertus’ tenure, added volleyball, boys and girls lacrosse and most recently a co-ed riflery team, providing CHS students competition opportunities in every sport sanctioned by the Georgia High School Association.